Mareczech321/ReservationsCPP/README.md

 # Room Reservation System

 ## Overview
+Basically just manual import from the python version!

 The Room Reservation System is a C++-based application that allows users to:
 - Add room reservations for specific dates and time slots.
 - View all existing reservations.